AgnosPCB/documentation/docs/Generating _a_report.md

 ![PCB_OUT folder](assets/PCB-OUT.png)

-When you open the report, you'll find a wealth of information presented in a clear and organized manner.
+When you open the report, you'll find a whole set of detailed information presented in a clear and organized manner.
 This includes the date of the inspection, the number of failures detected, the exclusion area, and the sensitivity settings used during the inspection.
 Additionally, the report provides specific details such as the name of the **REFERENCE** and the **UUI**.

 ![Report](assets/REPORT1.png)